icerpc/icerpc-docs/WRITING_DOCS.md

 ### Grid

 The `grid` tag is used to create a grid of content.
-It is primarily intended to be used with the `mini-card` tag.
+It is primarily intended to be used with the `card` tag.

 #### Attributes